Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

 \subsection{Probing Relay Honesty}

-Incorrectly behaving relays are revealed during deanonymizations.
-However, such misbehavior could not only occur from collusion with the client, but also from genuine errors or general malice to damage the network.
-Therefore, the relay's protocol abidance under normal circumstances should be verified without risking individual's privacy, such that misbehaving nodes can be fixed or removed from the network.
-Regular probing by the directory authorities also reduces the likelihood that an exit relay's key loss in a critical situation is coincidental.
+Deanonymizations reveal misbehaving relays.
+Such misbehavior could occur due to collusion with the client, general malice toward the network, or from genuine errors.
+Therefore, the relay's protocol abidance under normal circumstances should be verified without risking individuals' privacy, such that misbehaving nodes can be fixed or removed from the network.
+Regular probing by the directory authorities reduces the likelihood that an exit relay's key loss in a critical situation is coincidental.
 This feature significantly strengthens our assumption that failures during deanonymization are due to a relay colluding with a client, warranting further investigation.

 To generate probe traffic for verifying the honesty of relays, \name relies on cryptographic commitments.
-Therefore, a directory authority, \ie the prober, first generates a key later used as the client's identification key $K_3$ during the probe.
-To create a cryptographic commitment of the probe, the prober hashes this key, the probed exit relay, a traffic destination, and a timeframe for the probe.
-The prober then stores this commitment in the translucent ledger.
-Afterwards, the prober establishes a new circuit with the probed relay as the last onion router and sends traffic as specified in the commitment and using the pre-generated client identification key.
-Afterwards, the prober reveals the preimage of the commitment on the ledger, and it requests an deanonymization.
-The consortium accepts this vote, and the exit relay is asked to initiate the deanonymization process.
+We use Pedersen commitments~\cite{1991_pedersen_commitment}, but other commitment schemes could also be employed.
+To create a commitment, a directory authority, \ie the prober, first generates a key later used as the client's identification key $K_3$ during the probe.
+Then, the prober hashes this key, the probed exit relay, a traffic destination, and a timeframe during which the probe is active.
+We refer to the resulting digest as probe $p$.
+To then create a Pedersen commitment to the probe $p$, the prober generates a random value $r$ and computes the commitment $C = pG + rH$ on an elliptic curve with generators $G$ and $H$.

+The prober then invokes a smart contract on the translucent ledger to store $C$.
+Afterward, the prober establishes a new circuit with the probed relay as the last onion router and sends traffic as specified in the commitment and using the pre-generated client identification key.
+Afterward, the prober opens its commitment $C$ and discloses the preimage of $p$ on the ledger.
+Then, the prober performs a deanonymization request, using the probe as justification for the deanonymization.
+The consortium accepts this request, and the exit relay is asked to initiate the deanonymization process.